Best For: Physicians and dentists who want to buy or refinance a primary residence with less than 20% down.

-What is Bank of America’s Physician Loan?
+What Is Bank of America’s Physician Mortgage?

 Bank of America Physician Loan Highlights